crohr/pkgr/README.md

     </body>
     </html>

 Obviously this app does nothing, so you'll get a 404.
-So go back to building your app, and then just type `rake pkgr:bump:path` and `HOST=debian-build-machine rake pkgr:build:deb` to generate a new package !
+So go back to building your app, and then just type `rake pkgr:bump:patch` and `HOST=debian-build-machine rake pkgr:build:deb` to generate a new package !

 ## Notes of interest